 Standard Operating Agreement

-All financial plans are to be formalized by an Operating Agreement, entered into by both UTA, the development partner, and any other interest involved in the development.
+All financial analyses are to be formalized by an Operating Agreement, entered into by both UTA, the development partner, and any other interest involved in the development.
 Operating Agreements are to explicitly document any and all deal terms involved with a phase of development, as well as ownership percentages.

 Scale and Scope: